 My initial plan was to create something with SketchUp to get an idea of how a bar in my living room might look like.
 After frustrating 30 minutes with it I had to ditch SketchUp and decided to once again go back to Blender.
 I’ve used Blender in the past for various small projects (like my little Sheep Animation) so I knew my way around the software.

-Render time was a big issue, the default render engine sucks, it’s fast but it sucks.
+Render time was a big issue, the default render-engine sucks, it’s fast but it sucks.
 So in order to get realistic light effects I had to switch to the Cycles render engine.
 After changing some settings, things looked a lot better but render time went through the roof.
 For a still image, it took my iMac an hour.
 (During render time I watched Netflix’s new show Ozark, one I can recommend by the way)

 Step by step I improved the image with small changes and even started with animation, but when one frame takes an hour to render, imagine and 4-second clip with 25 Frames per second, yes you calculated correctly: 4 * 25 * 60 = 6000min = 10 Hours!
 So I decided against that, obviously.
-But I might render it on a friends computer as single images and then combine all the still-images to a short clip.
+But I might render it on a friend's computer as single images and then combine all the still images to a short clip.

 The problem when having fun is you don’t want to stop. so I went further and added even more furniture, textures and more details to get a better sense of how it all looked within the room.
 It’s really useful, especially with the ability to fly around and see the setup from every possible corner.

 So after a whole week of playing around with it, I consider this project (and with that I mean in Blender) to be done.
-After all, it needs to look good in real life and not in a 3D Render Software.
-But I look forward to actually build it and of course, I will keep you all up-to-date on the progress of THAT project.
+After all, it needs to look good in real life and not in 3D Render Software.
+But I look forward to actually building it and of course, I will keep you all up-to-date on the progress of THAT project.